How To Ask for a Raise (With Script Examples)

 Based on the research I’ve done, which includes looking at averages for my job title in this metro area and considering my tenure here, my years of experience and skill set, a salary increase of X percent is appropriate.

 In the time since my last salary adjustment, I’ve worked on several initiatives that have added significant value to the company.
 For instance, in the last few months, I [insert an example of your most impressive accomplishment.]
 These achievements have made me ready for a raise.

 Does that sound fair?

-Pro-tip: Throughout your pitch, avoid words that could undercut your position such as believe, feel, think, just, only, might.
+Pro-tip: Throughout your pitch, avoid words that could undercut your position, like stating that you believe, feel, think. just, only or might deserve this raise.
 These words can make it seem that you are not feeling confident or sure.
-And if you convey uncertainty, your manager may become uncertain too.
+If you convey uncertainty, your manager may become uncertain too.
 Go into this conversation knowing that you deserve a raise and communicate your confidence with strong words that leave little room for negotiation.

 What to expect